rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 ![Job filter form](figures/fig0317.png)

-This will show the Filter fields:
+This will show the Filter fields.
 Enter a value in any of the filter fields:

 * Job Name: the name of the job
 * Group: the name of the job group